gucedac/uceda-campos-etal-2022-microorganisms/README.md

 # **Pipelines @ Comparative genomics of <i>Xylella fastidiosa</i> explores determinants of host-specificity and expands its mobile genetic elements repertoire and defense systems.**

-At these following pages we present 5 pipelines of analysis that are present at the paper of MDPI microorganisms' paper of Uceda et al. 2022.
+At these following pages we present 5 pipelines of analysis that are present at the MDPI microorganisms' paper of Uceda et al. 2022.

 ---